 During normal operation, the LCD displays the following information:

 - Current time is shown on the first line.

 - Station status is shown on the second line.
 If a station is on, the LCD will display a 3-character animation .oO to indicate that it’s open.
 The master station is marked M. If you have zone expansion boards, click button B3 to cycle through all available boards.

 - Network status is shown as a single-character icon at the end of the second line.
 It tells whether the network is on or temporarily lost (based on ping results from your router).
 If the network is lost for more than 5 minutes, the controller will automatically reconnect.
 You can disable the automatic reconnect feature in options.

-- Firmware 1.8.3 Update: no icon will be displayed if network is on, otherwise a question mark will be displayed.
+- On firmware 1.8.3: no icon will be displayed if network is on, otherwise a question mark will be displayed.

 Connecting to Rain Sensor

-OpenSprinkler v1.4 has on-board screw terminal for connecting to an off-the-shelf rain/freeze sensor.
-You can also select the rain sensor type (normally open or normally closed) in options.
+From OpenSprinkler v1.4, there is an on-board screw terminal for connecting to an off-the-shelf rain/freeze sensor.
+You can also select the rain sensor type (normally open or normally closed) in controller options.
 Connect the two wires from the rain sensor to the screw terminal, and then set the Use Rain Sensor option to Yes.
 When rain is detected, the controller will automatically shut down all stations.
 If you want to bypass/ignore the rain sensor reading, just turn that option off.